-Typically, an LRM is used to locate an asset or incident along a route in a way that is meaningful to a particular group of users.
+Typically, an LRM is used to locate an asset or incident along a highway in a way that is meaningful to a particular group of users.
 This is similar to the way addresses are used to locate homes or businesses.
 While global positioning systems (GPS) are virtually ubiquitous, x,y coordinates or maps are not always the easiest way to communicate location.
-Field engineers may use a map or GPS driving directions to travel to a construction site, but once there they use a linear location along the route that is relative to the starting point of the project to identify traffic control devices or pavement sections that will be impacted by construction.
+Highway engineers may use a map or GPS driving directions to travel to a construction site, but once there they use a linear location along the highway that is relative to the starting point of the project when they want to identify traffic control devices or pavement sections that will be impacted by construction.
 State police often use a distance from a milepost or a distance from the GPS location of their cruiser when they report a crash or other incident.

-Configuring linear referencing methods in Roads and Highways
+Configuring linear referencing methods in Esri Roads and Highways

-LRMs are managed in calibration point features and LRS networks.
-There is a one-to-one relationship between LRMs and LRS networks.
-An LRS Network is a collection of routes in the linear referencing system (LRS).
-Each individual business unit is likely to have its own LRS Network that depicts how its routes are subdivided and measured.
-Calibration points are used to assign measure values to routes in an LRS Network.
+LRMs are managed in calibration point features and LRS Networks.
+There is a one-to-one relationship between LRMs and LRS Networks.
+An LRS Network is a collection of routes in the advanced linear referencing system (ALRS).
+Each individual business unit is likely to have its own LRS Network that depicts how its highways are subdivided and measured.
+Calibration points are used to assign measure values to routes within an LRS Network.

 Calibration points must have a route identifier, a measure value, and a network identifier.
-The network identifier indicates with which LRS Network each calibration point feature will be associated.
-Calibration points, as with all elements that participate in the LRS, must also have start and end dates.
+The network identifier indicates which LRS Network each calibration point feature will be associated with.
+Calibration points, as with all elements that participate in the ALRS, must also have from and to dates.